microsoft/finops-toolkit/docs/finops-hub/README.md

 FinOps hubs will streamline implementing the FinOps Framework, are being designed to scale to meet the largest enterprise needs, and will be open and extensible to support building custom solutions without the hassle of building the backend data store.
 FinOps hubs are designed for and by the community.
 Please join the discussion and let us know what you'd like to see next or learn how to contribute and be a part of the team.

-[Join the discussion](https://github.com/microsoft/finops-toolkit/discussions){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Join the conversation](https://github.com/microsoft/finops-toolkit/discussions){: .btn .fs-5 .mb-4 .mb-md-0 }
 &nbsp;
-[Join the team](https://github.com/microsoft/finops-toolkit/blob/dev/CONTRIBUTING.md){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Learn how to contribute](https://github.com/microsoft/finops-toolkit/blob/dev/CONTRIBUTING.md){: .btn .fs-5 .mb-4 .mb-md-0 }

 <br>